liflab/beepbeep-3-book/pre-markdown/dictionary/README.md

 #### `SingleProcessor`

-Performs a computation on input events to produce output events.
+A `Processor` that performs a computation on input events to produce output events.
 This is the direct descendant of `Processor`, and probably the one you'll want to inherit from when creating your own processors.
 While `Processor` takes care of input and output queues, `SingleProcessor` also implements `Pullable`s and `Pushable`s.
 These take care of collecting input events, waiting until one new event is received from all input traces before triggering the computation, pulling and buffering events from all outputs when either of the `Pullable`s is being called, etc.

 The only thing that is left undefined is what to do when new input events have been received from all input traces.
-This is the task of abstract method {@link #compute(Object[], Queue)}, which descendants of this class must implement.
+This is the task of abstract method `compute()`, which descendants of this class must implement.

+#### `Sink`

+A `Processor` with an output *arity* of zero.
+It is used to close processor chains in *push mode*.

+#### `Slice`

+TODO

+#### `Source`

+A `Processor` with an input *arity* of zero.
+It is used to close processor chains in *pull mode*.

 #### `StreamVariable`

-A `Function` standing for the <i>i</i>-th trace given as input.
+A `Function` standing for the *i*-th stream given as input to a processor.
 A `StreamVariable` can be given as an argument to a `FunctionTree`.
+It is represented as follows:

+{@img images/functions/StreamVariable.png}{StreamVariable}{.6}

+The number inside the diamond represents the stream number.
+By convention, stream numbers start at 1 in drawings.

 #### `Tank`